GabPillow/ft_server/README.md

       docker build -t [image's name] .

-To run image, the -p option is necessary to publish a container’s port(s) to the host :
+To run container, the -p option is necessary to publish a container’s port(s) to the host :

       docker run -p [your port]:[port container] [image]

 ### Tips
-When running docker without being in the container of your machine virtual, this one will automatically stop if nothing is running in front.
+When running docker without being in the container, this one will automatically stop if nothing is running in front.
 Nginx will run in back.